At Barfad Willow I currently grow seventeen different varieties.

 Brittany Blue (Salix purpurea x Salix daphnoides): Beautiful slender stems with a make this a very popular willow for basketry.
 Once dry it develops a bluish hue which makes it quite distinctive.

 Continental Purple (Salix daphnoides): A stunning deep purple willow which develops a white bloom when dry.
 It's quite stout and therefore not so popular for basket making - but I can't resist growing it because it is such an incredible colour.
-Some people like to use it for living willow structures.

 Scarlet Willow (Salix alba chermisina): Chermesina produce remarkably rich orange-red rods which are very popular for their colour.
 It's hard to grow, produces many small side shoots and unfortunately the deer love to gobble it all up.
 If I ever manage to produce any for sale it is therefore sold at a premium price!